ptanner925/wildfire_capstone/README.md

 # Wildfire_Capstone
-My final project for the Flatiron Data Science Boot Camp attempts to use a Convolutional Neural Network that scans satellite images from Northern California and is ultimately able to distinguish between areas that have experienced a wildfire event (or fire instance as it will be refered to often) and those areas that have not.
+My final project for the Flatiron Data Science Boot Camp attempts to use a Convolutional Neural Network that scans satellite images from Northern California and is ultimately able to distinguish between areas that have experienced a wildfire event and those areas that have not experienced a wildfire event.

 ## Table of Contents

-This home repository contains the project environment, notebooks containing our exploratory data analysis, methods of model building, and conclusions as to the success of the overall project.
+This home repository contains the project environment, notebooks containing my exploratory data analysis, methods of model building, and conclusions as to the success of the overall project.

 ### Notebooks